mai-soup/docker-hy.github.io/docs/part-3/section-2.md

 title: 'Deployment pipelines'
 ---

-[CI/CD](https://en.wikipedia.org/wiki/CI/CD) pipeline (sometimes called deployment pipeline) is a corner stone of DevOps.
+The [CI/CD](https://en.wikipedia.org/wiki/CI/CD) pipeline (sometimes called deployment pipeline) is a corner stone of DevOps.
 According to [Gitlab](https://about.gitlab.com/topics/ci-cd/):

   _CI/CD automates much or all of the manual human intervention traditionally needed to get new code from a commit into production.
 With a CI/CD pipeline, development teams can make changes to code that are then automatically tested and pushed out for delivery and deployment.
 Get CI/CD right and downtime is minimized and code releases happen faster._